andrerferrer/quickTips/README.md

 #### Stick it to the bottom

-The best way I've found so far is to use a `display: flex` to make the content take all the available space that is not the footer.
+Use a `display: flex` to make the content take all the available space that is not the footer.

 The HTML:
 ```HTML